 Emily has worked under various choreographers such as Iñaki Azpillaga and Wim Vandekeybus (Ultima Vez) and Lloyd Newson (DV8 Physical Theatre) as well as presented her work in the United States, Europe, Southeast Asia, North Africa and the United Kingdom.
 She is the founder of The Melting Pot, an Art, Dance and Music Festival held in Ho Chi Minh City, Vietnam which has served as a platform for the arts, encourages engagement in cultural exchange and has brought greater access to the Arts for the general public of HCMC since 2011.
 She formed Standpoint Theories in 2012, an international experimental multimedia performance collective.
 From 2013-2015, it transformed into its next installation – “Legends of Vietnam” which retold six Vietnamese legends through dance, visual art, text and live music featuring singer/songwriter Le Cat Trong Ly.
 Emily was featured and recognized in the Contemporary Performance Almanac 2015 for Standpoint Theories.
-In 2015, she created her alias, The Movement Kitchen - where she offers creative community outreach experiences and movement based workshops for the general public in a welcoming environment by spreading knowledge about movement as a therapy, bringing cultures together and encouraging self-expression.
-Emily was a TED Talks key note speaker in 2016 speaking on the topic of The Importance of Collaboration in the Arts.
+In 2015, she created her alias, The Movement Kitchen - where she offers creative community outreach experiences and movement based workshops for the general public with an aim to spread knowledge about movement as a therapy, bring cultures together and encourage self-expression.
+She was a TED Talks key note speaker in 2016 speaking on the topic of The Importance of Collaboration in the Arts.
 Additionally, she is the recipient of two Civil Society grants from the United States Consulate of Ho Chi Minh City.
 She resided overseas for the past decade in North Africa, Europe and Southeast Asia - and moved back to Chicago in May of 2018.
 After her move back stateside, she co-founded Holding Common Ground: Pathways to Cultural Exchange in Vietnam - a cyclical dance seminar that brings together dance artists and scholars from the USA and Vietnam to participate in panel discussions, lectures, workshops and dance performances that celebrate diversity, inclusivity and cultural diplomacy.
 It reinforces the US/Vietnamese legacy of reconciliation and continues to build these relationships through cultural diplomacy for the future of Art, education and freedom of expression in Vietnam.

 THE MOVEMENT KITCHEN'S PROCESS + VALUES + MISSION